András Simonyi: Academia

+In November 2010, Simonyi began a tour of American university and college centers.
+He focused his lectures on building transatlantic relationships through innovation.

+From 2012 to 2018 he was the managing director of the Center for Transatlantic Relations at the Paul Nitze School of Advanced International Studies at Johns Hopkins University in Washington DC.
+He is associated with the George Washington University.

 Appearances on The Colbert Report

-On 9 August 2006, the character Stephen Colbert, (played by Stephen Colbert the actor) announced on his political talk show The Colbert Report (airing on the cable channel Comedy Central in the United States) that The Ministry of Transport of Hungary was soliciting suggestions for the name of a new bridge to be built over the Danube River north of Budapest, completing the M0 motorway-loop around the city.

-On 14 September 2006 Ambassador Simonyi appeared on the American cable television channel Comedy Central's The Colbert Report to discuss a new bridge under construction in Hungary.
-The since-named Megyeri Bridge, completed in 2008, spans the River Danube just north of Budapest.
+On 9 August 2006, the character Stephen Colbert, (played by Stephen Colbert the actor) announced on his political talk show The Colbert Report that The Ministry of Transport of Hungary was soliciting suggestions for the name of a new bridge to be built over the Danube River north of Budapest, completing the M0 motorway-loop around the city.
+On 14 September 2006, Simonyi appeared on The Colbert Report to discuss the bridgey The since-named Megyeri Bridge, completed in 2008, spans the River Danube just north of Budapest.
 Colbert (a U.S. citizen) had hoped the Hungarian government would name the innovative bridge after him, leading to the ambassador's appearance on the show.

 Voting was taking place in an online poll on the Ministry's website.
-On 8 August 2006 the newswire service Reuters had reported that Chuck Norris was the leading candidate.
+On 8 August 2006, the newswire service Reuters reported that Chuck Norris was the leading candidate.

-He appeared on the 10 April 2007 episode, in response to comments Colbert claimed to have made on his supposed radio show, Colbert on the Ert, about Hungarians' lack of guitar playing talent, in a parody of Don Imus' recent comments about the Rutgers women's basketball team.
+Simonyi appeared on the 10 April 2007 episode, in response to comments Colbert claimed to have made on his supposed radio show, Colbert on the Ert, about Hungarians' lack of guitar playing talent, in a parody of Don Imus' recent comments about the Rutgers women's basketball team.
 After referring to the alleged scandal throughout the episode, the ambassador appeared suddenly in the tag playing an electric guitar live.
 After Simonyi offered Colbert the Hungarian-made eagle-headed guitar, Colbert apologized, they both agreed that the Finnish could not play guitar, and Simonyi played as the show went to credits.

 Literary work

-" Rocking Toward a Free World: When the Stratocaster Beat the Kalashnikov " (Hatchette/Grand Central, 2019) a memoir about his childhood and youth, growing up behind the Iron Curtain with Western Rock and Roll music being his defining experience.
-The book, published in 2019, is a testament to the power of American and British Rock and Roll and how it became a tool to break the monopoly and the monotony of Marxist ideology "force fed" to the youths of Central and Eastern Europe by Soviet dominated authorities.
-Listening to Rock Music on Radio Free Europe, the Voice of America or Radio Luxemburg, the British pop radio-station, was his link to the West.
+"Rocking Toward a Free World: When the Stratocaster Beat the Kalashnikov" is a 2019 memoir about Simonyi's childhood and youth, growing up behind the Iron Curtain with Western Rock and Roll music being his defining experience.
 "When I listened to that station, it was as if I had once again become one with my friends in the West.
 I closed my eyes and the border disappeared", he says in the book.

+Personal life

+Simonyi lives in the United States.
+He is married and has two children.
+His greatest influence are his parents.
+He considers Winston Churchill a role model.